codeforcauseorg/edu-client/CONTRIBUTING.md

 ## 📌 Setting up project using `npm` :

 1. Open this clonned folder in text editor of your choice
-2. If you want to use the project using `npm` then that comes along side when you download and install node js
+2. If you want to use the project using `npm` then that comes along side when you download and install Node.js

 ### 🚩 Running in Deployment mode :